fieldtrack360/FieldTrack-SDK-Integration-Guide/Android_Integration.md

 `step_detector` and `step_counter` — a `false` on either is *no sensor* or *no permission*, and a different phone and a prompt are not the same remedy.

-Written once per session: on the session-start signal, and again if you call `configureLogs()` part-way through a session that is already open.
+Written once per session: on the session-start signal, and again if the channel is turned on or reconfigured — by `configure()` or `configureLogs()` — part-way through a session that is already open.
 Never without an open session to file it against — an entry describing a session belongs to one.

 ### 15.6 Writing your own lines